SungardAS/condensation/README.md

 #### assets

 Files to be uploaded to S3 that are used to supplement CloudFormation templates.
-Files can include boostrap scripts, packaged install files or configuration files.
+Files can include bootsrap scripts, packaged install files or configuration files.

 Any file with a `.hbs` extension will be